MarcelaBarella/addressbook/README.md

 ```

 ## Improvements
-- Create user interface for the project.
+- Create user interface for the project (using some template engine).
 - Generating a UUID using sequelizer.
 - Use offline mode on firebase for testing or create a project test to avoid conflict between production data and test data.
-- Improve register validation with more complex validations to email and password.
+- Improve register validation with more complex validations to email and password (using schemas or some libs).
+- Change the environment variables to use config json instead of .env
+- Use sequelize to do migrations and other features instead of syncDB